 5. Approval of submissions: All proposed amendments must first be recommended for approval at the time of submission by someone other than the submitter who shall be either a Board member, the chair of any sport, development, or operating committee, any member of the Law & Legislation Committee (for bylaws and Operating Regulations) or Rules Committee (for Rules of Competition), the president of any Association, or any officer or the executive director of a national member organization authorized by Article 5-C. The approval must be in writing, dated, and placed on the proposal when submitted.
 These listed approval parties may submit proposed amendments directly without such an approval.

-6. Board recommendations: The Law & Legislation Committee shall submit proposed amendments it considers, along with its recommendations, to the Board, at least 24 hours prior to submission to the membership.
-The Board may remove any proposed amendment from the submission to the membership for further review.
+6. Final Approval: The Law & Legislation Committee shall submit proposed amendments it considers from general members along with its recommendations to the Board, prior to submission to the delegates.
+In advance of the Annual Meeting, Law & Legislation will submit its preliminary recommendations on such Proposed Amendments to the Board no later than fourteen (14) business days prior to their required posting.
+The Board in consultation with the Law & Legislation Committee shall review all Proposed Amendments are in compliance with Article 3(B) regarding the USOPC and World Athletics, as well as all applicable laws.
+The Board may make its own recommendations on Proposed Amendments to the delegates.

+a.
+Adoption by Board: Except for the Bylaws and Operating Regulations outlined in Subparagraph A(3)(c) of this Article 21, amendment proposals to the Bylaws and Operating Regulations not submitted by the Board shall be submitted to the delegates for an advisory vote at the Annual meeting.
+The Law & Legislation Committee may make recommendations.
+Following the advisory vote, the Board may vote to approve adoption of such amendments within ninety (90) days after the advisory vote.

+b.
+Adoption by Delegates: Amendment proposals to the Bylaws and Operating Regulations set forth in Subparagraph A(3)(c) of this Article 21 not submitted by the Board shall be submitted to the delegates at the next Annual Meeting to vote on approval.
+The Law & Legislation Committee may make recommendations to the delegates.
+The approval by the delegates shall be the final approval, except for amendments to Article 7 (Delegates and their Selection to Meetings), Article 10 (Officers and their Duties), Regulation 12 (High Performance Division), Regulation 16, Subparagraph (C) (Administrative Division – Athletes Advisory Committee), and Regulation 16, Subparagraph I (Administrative Division – Officials Committee), which shall go to the Board for a vote of ratification by the Board within ninety (90) days of the approval by the delegates.
+Amendments to Article 7, Article 10, Regulation 12, Regulation 16(C), and Regulation 16(I) shall take effect if the Board ratifies the amendments or takes no action within the ninety (90) days.
+Additionally, for Regulation 16(C) athletes and the elected athlete representatives of the USATF AAC shall be the primary decision makers about the operations of the NGB AAC and shall operate in accordance with Article 3(B)(14) and (15), USATF Bylaws and Operating Regulations, and all applicable laws.

 F. Effective date: Unless otherwise specified at the time of adoption, amendments to the Bylaws and Operating Regulations shall be effective immediately, and amendments to the Rules of Competition shall be effective January 1 of the following year.